OldRacingCars.com

 Unknown

-Davison had been racing the ex-Jack Brabham Cooper T53 F2-17-60 in the Internationals, and as well as buying Parnell’s two Coopers, he also bought Bruce McLaren’s Cooper T62, which had been the dominant car in the Internationals.
-Somewhere lurking in his workshop was the Cooper T53 that he had wrecked at Longford 12 months earlier, so Davison now had five Coopers: the T62, the T58, his ex-Brabham T53, the ex-Parnell/Palmer T53 and T53 he wrecked at Longford.
-Davison then raced the T62 and in July, he sold his ex-Brabham T53 to Tony Osborne.
+Davison had been racing the ex-Jack Brabham Cooper T53 F2-17-60 in the 1963 Internationals, and as well as buying the two Coopers from, Parnell, he also bought Bruce McLaren’s Cooper T62, which had been the dominant car in the Internationals.
+Somewhere lurking in his workshop would have been the Cooper T53 that he had wrecked at Longford 12 months earlier, so Davison now had five Coopers: the T62, the T58, his ex-Brabham T53, the ex-Parnell/Palmer T53 and the T53 he wrecked at Longford.
+Davison then raced the T62 and, in July, he sold his ex-Brabham T53 to Tony Osborne.
 Also sometime in 1962 he sold the damaged Longford car to Don Fraser.
 The movements of his other two Coopers are more of a puzzle, but Davison advertised the T58 alongside the T62 in August 1964.
 Photographs show clearly that the T58 was the car bought by Don O’Sullivan a year and a half later after he wrecked his ex-Stillwell F1-5-61 at Lakeside in February 1966.

 These histories last updated on .